 I found this photo of me with my three Little Nies in

 2005 when we lived in New Jersey.
-This Spring day we had
+This Spring day, we

 ventured into the city to visit a friend who lived in Manhattan.

-I had Claire and Jane each grip the back pockets to my jeans,
+I had Claire and Jane each grip the back pockets of my jeans,

-and I held Ollie close to my chest where he slept most the day.
+and I held Ollie close to my chest, where he slept most of the day.

 (I had big muscles and lots of patience back then).

 This photo is more than just a photo; it's basically